muppin/mastering-DevOps/Kubernetes/Notes.md

 - A wrapper of containers.
 - POD will have ClusterIP and containers can be reached via that cluster IP.
 - Definition Of how to run a container, in form of YAML file.
 - Can be a single container or multiple containers.
+Example- service mesh
 - POD provides shared network and storage to all containers.

+**If we already utilize containers, what's the rationale behind employing Pods?**
+Pods represent the running specification of containers and can encompass either one or multiple containers.
+Consider a service mesh with a primary container and sidecar containers containing APIs or load balancing rules.
+Alternatively, think of a container hosting an app that another main application relies upon.
+This setup facilitates shared network and storage, enabling seamless communication among all containers.

 **Minikube**
 - Minikube is a single node cluster.